mariusva/angular-workshop/README.md

   - add short-text.pipe
   - add zoom-image directive

-- import the SharedModule into CarsModule
+- import the SharedModule into ProductsModule
 - import all the needed dependencies into AppModule